 Where does all the money go?
 See what typical Americans make and spend in a month.

 Which American Express cash back credit card should you get?
-Read this comparison review to see how the Blue Cash Everyday stacks up against the Blue Cash Preferred and its $75 annual fee.
+Read this comparison review to see how the Blue Cash Everyday stacks up against the Blue Cash Preferred and its $95 annual fee ($75 if your application is received by 8/3/16).

 In your quest to get a cashback credit card, you may be torn between the Chase Freedom and the Citi Double Cash Card.
 Both are great everyday cards for people who want to be rewarded when they go shopping, but the way these cards calculate ...